mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-05-14-Caching-with-Redis.md

 - our rating algorithm changes

-You can now see why it's hard to keep your cached data up-to-date.
-There are ways to deal with this complexity, but as the "first implementation" below shows, there are also ways to make the situation worse.
+It's become obvious that it's hard to keep our cached data up-to-date.
+There are ways to deal with this complexity, but as the "First Implementation" below shows, there are also ways to make the situation worse.

 ## First Implementation
 _Note 1:_ read [this tutorial](https://realpython.com/blog/python/caching-in-django-with-redis/) to learn about how you can install Redis and use it with Django.